What is Float Therapy?

 First time in a float tank

 A floatation tank is a circular pod filled with about 900 litres of water heated to your body temperature and 800 kg of Epsom salt mixed in for buoyancy.
-The pod’s cover opens, allowing easy entry into the water.
-For a more pleasant float, we recommend floating with the lid open at the Float and Restore.
-You have complete control over your float and are free to close it at any time.
-A Float and Restore team member will walk you through the entire procedure before leaving you alone.
-We encourage floating naked to get the most out of your floating experience and get the most out of sensory deprivation (tactile feeling).
+The pod's cover opens, allowing easy entry into the water.
+We recommend floating with the lid open for a more pleasant float.

 Contraindications – Who Should Avoid Float Tanks